holoviz/panel/doc/how_to/migrate/from_streamlit.md

 pn.Column(bins, bplot).servable()
 ```

-Only the `plot` function is rerun when you change the `bins` slider.
-You specify that
-by *binding* the `plot` function to the `bins` widget using `pn.bind`.

-The app looks like

 ![Panel Basic Interactivity Example](https://assets.holoviz.org/panel/gifs/panel_interactivity_example.gif)

-You might notice that the Panel app updates much quicker and more smoothly than the Streamlit app.
+With Panel only the `plot` function is rerun when you change the `bins` slider.
+This makes your Panel app update much quicker and more smoothly than the Streamlit app.
-This is due to fundamental differences in architectures.
-With Panel you will be able to
-develop very smooth and performant apps.

 ### Multiple Updates Example